pbrus/variability-analyser/doc/usage.md

 > ```
 > <img src="resources/rr_lyr_periodogram-2.png" width="800" alt="rr_lyr_periodogram-2.png">
 >
 > This long-period variability can be ousted using `d` option.
-Indeed, removing of trend eliminates this small frequency:
+Indeed, removing a trend eliminates this small frequency:
 > ```
 >    0     3.384602     0.295456    0.00215     3.80
 >    1     2.771522     0.360813    0.00207     3.67